The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Related Work

-Although the comment pinning feature was originally designed by platforms to highlight valued comments---typically allowing up to three pins---creators have creatively repurposed it for various goals, such as monetizing content or disclosing sponsorships~\cite{hao2024shaping}.
-Most notably for the purposes of this study, some now use it as a mechanism of social sanction, leveraging the visibility control it provides to publicly call out norm violations.
+While the comment pinning feature was originally designed to highlight valued comments, creators have creatively repurposed it for various goals, such as monetizing content or disclosing sponsorships~\cite{hao2024shaping}.
+Most notably for the purpose of this study, some creators now use it as a mechanism of social sanction, leveraging the visibility control it provides to publicly call out norm violations.
 Our study focuses on this specific use of comment pinning.
-We position the Pin of Shame as a form of user-driven moderation approach~\cite{jhaver2023personalizing} that retains the inappropriate comment while directing its strategic visibility into a mechanism of punishment and norm education.
+Given that the use of Pin of Shame \textit{changes the visibility} of inappropriate content, it falls under the scope of prior conceptions of content moderation mechanisms~\cite{gillespie2018custodians,roberts2019behind,grimmelmann2015virtues}, and we conceptually treat it as such.
+Indeed, \citet{lambert2024positive} have similarly framed another appropriation of comment pinning as moderation: they note that Reddit moderators pin (``sticky'' in Reddit vernacular) desirable posts and comments to boost visibility, theorizing this positive reinforcement as a significant moderation practice.
+The Pin of Shame also aligns with retributive justice, wherein people who commit moral transgressions receive a proportional sanction for their misdeeds~\citep{blackwell2018online}.
+We will use this case study to theorize shame as a justice practice in platform governance.